-With the 70s being rife with disaster movies it is no surprise that Glen A. Larson decided to tackle the genre in Battlestar Galactica, and so in the tradition of Irwin Allen the crew of Galactica must fight a raging fire that threatens the life of all on board.
+With the 70s being rife with disaster movies it is no surprise that Glen A. Larson decided to tackle the genre in Battlestar Galactica, and so in the tradition of Irwin Allen the crew of Galactica must fight a raging fire, one that threatens the life of all on board.
 So let’s see what a TV budget and a bundle of stock footage can provide.

-This episode begins with the introduction of the “Rejuvenation Center” a room aboard the Galactica that differs from the Officers Club as it is open to all personal; crew, civilians, women and children who are all allowed to kick back and relax while playing futuristic versions of checkers and shuffleboard.
-Boomer (Herbert Jefferson Jr.) joins Athena (Maren Jensen) and Boxey (Noah Hathaway) as he is on furlon (that’s space talk for furlough) for the next 24 centars (Colonial measurement of one hour).
-Now the insistence on making up space jargon for a science fiction show like this always bothers me.
-One can assume that the characters on board the Galactica are not speaking English as we know it, but that we are getting a translated English version from whatever language the Colonials would be speaking.
-So why not just use minutes and hours instead of silly words like centon and centar?
+This episode begins with the introduction of the Rejuvenation Center, a room aboard the Galactica that differs from the Officers Club as it is open to all personal; crew, civilians, women and children are all allowed to kick back and relax here, while playing futuristic versions of checkers and shuffleboard.
+Boomer (Herbert Jefferson Jr.) joins Athena (Maren Jensen) and Boxey (Noah Hathaway), as he is on furlon – that’s space talk for furlough – for the next 24 centars – and that’s Colonial measurement for one hour.
+Now the insistence on making up space jargon for a science fiction show like this always bothers me, one can assume that the characters on board the Galactica are not speaking English as we know it, and that we are getting a translated English version from whatever language the Colonials would be speaking, so why not just use minutes and hours instead of silly words like centon and centar?

-The episode follows three “dramatic” threads; Adama has a shard of metal near his heart and Dr. Salik (George Murdock) doesn’t want to operate because if they lose power during the procedure Adama could die, Boomer must find a way to save the people trapped with him inside the Rejuvenation Center, and finally Apollo, Starbuck and Sheba attempt to put out the raging flames that are racing towards the ships energizer and solium compartments.
+The episode follows three “dramatic” threads; Adama has a shard of metal near his heart, and Dr. Salik (George Murdock) doesn’t want to operate because if they lose power during the procedure Adama could die, Boomer must find a way to save the people trapped with him inside the Rejuvenation Center, and finally Apollo, Starbuck and Sheba attempt to put out the raging flames that are racing towards the ships energizer and solium compartments.
 If they fail the ship will explode.

 “My mother said I could either join the Colonial military or move in with my aunt and uncle in Bel Air”

-The plan seems to work until the fire crews lose even more pressure and the fire roars back in full force, and the landing bay is once again engulfed in flames.
+The plan seems to work until the fire crews lose even more pressure, which allows the fire to roar back in full force, and the landing bay is once again engulfed in flames.
 Adama wakes up in time to point out that they can use the vacuum of space to put out the fire.
-The writers fail to realize that by this reasoning there should be no fire in the bloody landing bay as it is open to the vacuum of space.
+Did the writers who came up with this plan forget that, by this reasoning, there should be no fire in the bloody landing bay in the first place, as it is open to the vacuum of space.
 Having a character point out glaring plot holes is not a good idea.
-Adama, who is about to about to into surgery, tells them to set strategically placed explosives on the exterior hull of the Galactica and blow some holes that will smother the fire.
-Apparently this ship doesn’t have airlocks and so you have to rip holes in the hull to open the interior to space.
+Adama, who is about to about to into surgery, tells them to set strategically placed explosives on the exterior hull of the Galactica, and to blow some holes that will smother the fire.
+Apparently this ship doesn’t have airlocks that can just be opened, so you have to rip holes in the hull to open the interior to space.

-So Muffit makes it to the bridge and is able to bring back extra oxygen masks for everybody, Adama pulls through the surgery fine, and Starbuck and Apollo are able to detonate the charges in the nick of time.
-I’ll give this episode credit for being jammed packed full of stuff happening, it’s just unfortunate that most of that stuff makes no logical sense.
+So Muffit makes it to the bridge, and he is able to bring back extra oxygen masks for everybody, Adama pulls through the surgery fine, while Starbuck and Apollo are able to detonate the charges in the nick of time.
+I’ll give this episode credit for being jammed packed full of stuff happening, it’s just unfortunate that most of that stuff makes no logical sense whatsoever.
 A decent story about a disaster onboard a spacecraft should not be that hard to come up with, yet the creators of this show can only dribble out clichéd action beats amongst some of the worst science imaginable.
 I’m only left with one final question.
 “What the hell was the rest of the fleet doing during this crisis?”
 Surely they could have used shuttlecraft from the other ships to ferry people off the burning Galactica, not mention maybe a little extra manpower to fight the fire.